Azure-Samples/cosmosdb-springboot-aks/README.md

 ## Create a resource group for the Azure resources used in this tutorial

-1. Log in to your Azure account:
+1. Sign in to your Azure account using Azure CLI:

    ```azurecli
    az login